 Chibi characters help to create cute and fun anime and manga.

-If you’re interested in trying your hand at creating this type of character, Art Rocket has an excellent beginner’s guide to drawing in the Chibi style.
+If you’ve identified this popular style as one of your favorite art styles, trying your hand at creating this type of character, Art Rocket has an excellent beginner’s guide to drawing in the Chibi style.